isabelc/Comment-Notifier-No-Spammers/readme.txt

 1. This is the subscription checkbox that is added beneath your comment form.

 == Changelog ==

+= 1.5 =
+* New - Simplified settings page.
+All settings are optional.
+The plugin now works upon activation without the need to configure any settings.
+HTML p tags have been removed from the message textareas to make it easier to customize the messages.
+There is now only 1 Save button on the settings page, rather than 3.
+* New - Changed plugin name to Lightweight Subscribe To Comments.
+* New - Upon activation, will migrate subscribers from the "Subscribe to Comments Reloaded" plugin for an easy switch from that plugin to this one.
+* Fix - Update values on the settings page after saving and sending test email.
+Previously, the email to send test emails to was not refreshing on the page even though it was being saved.
+* Tweak - textdomain in now loaded on init which helps ensure that translations work.

 = 1.4 =
 * Fix - Removed annoying admin notice.
 It will only show up once upon plugin activation, only if spam/pending commenter emails were removed from the database.
 * Fix - Fixed incorrect textdomain.
 The correct textdomain is comment-notifier-no-spammers.